Customize this Chapter

 Getting Started

-To identify the types of data you might want to collect locally and where to find it, create a chart like the one below.
+To identify the types of data you might want to collect locally and where to find it, select Print this Page and write in your notes to the prompts below.
 We’ve provided some examples to get you started.
-Print this page and write in your own notes to get started:

 • Available Data Set: Elevated blood lead levels